A Monologue From the Undead Philosopher

 “But since emotion is not a reliable asset to achieve logical optimality, and because emotion is always a source of bias that keeps one close to one thing but far from others (and never in the egalitarian center of things and beings) - it should be discarded when indulging in such affairs, for emotion is but a rollercoaster - never persistent, nor methodological, nor keeps up with the info provided, and, thus, non-objective.

 “The question whose answer I seek is objective by its nature.
-It refers to life in general, and the existence of life in general, is autonomous from subjective opinion.
-Answering an objective question with a subjective question, is equivalent to shooting a target with a schnitzel instead of an arrow - not only that you’re probably not going to hit the target you wish to hit - it’s also a waste of good resources, that can and should otherwise be used for other purposes.
+It refers to life in general, and the existence of life in general is autonomous from subjective opinion.
+Answering an objective question with a subjective question is equivalent to shooting a target with a schnitzel instead of an arrow: not only are you probably not going to hit the target you wish to hit, but it is also a waste of good resources that can and should otherwise be used for other purposes.

-“I thus am not afraid to admit that I live in a mindset of a man in his pension years, and that is even though I am young in age.
-I have done everything I wish to do, and that’s not a lot, and what is the point of desiring more, if these desires shall sink into oblivion, after the object of the desire has been consumed until full satisfaction?
+“I thus am not afraid to admit that I live in a mindset of a man in his pension years, even though I am young in age.
+I have done everything I wish to do, and that’s not a lot.
+What is the point of desiring more, if these desires shall sink into oblivion after the object of the desire has been consumed until full satisfaction?

-“I have been long tired from playing the ignorant socialization have taught me to play; ignorance is bliss from those who fear Dark, and never have the courage to confront it, face-to-face.
+“I have long been tired of playing the ignorant game that socialization has taught me to play.
+Ignorance is bliss for those who fear the Dark and never have the courage to confront it face-to-face.
 I, on the other hand, am consumed by it, and have accepted its everlasting presence.
-Hence why I chose asceticism - Light is and will always be temporary and passing; Dark, on the other hand, always lives, but subconsciously.
-The higher the intellect, the clearer is the vision of it is; a greater vision, at the sacrifice of momentary, revolving happiness, like waves whose end is already predicted through logic.
+Hence why I chose asceticism: Light is and will always be temporary and passing; Dark, on the other hand, always lives, but subconsciously.
+The higher the intellect, the clearer the vision of it is; a greater vision, at the sacrifice of momentary, revolving happiness, like waves whose end is already predicted through logic.

 Thank you for reading thus far.
-Feel free to share if you've found this article to be insightful to you.
+Feel free to share if you have found this article to be insightful to you.